History of Carmelo Anthony in Timeline

 On February 15, 2017, Carmelo Anthony was announced as the replacement for Kevin Love on the 2017 NBA All-Star Game, gaining his tenth All-Star appearance.

-March 12, 2017: 10,000 points for two franchises
+March 12, 2017: 10,000 Points for Two Franchises

 On March 12, 2017, in a loss to the Brooklyn Nets, Carmelo Anthony became only the third player to score 10,000 points for two franchises.

-September 25, 2017: Traded to Oklahoma City Thunder
+September 25, 2017: Traded to the Oklahoma City Thunder

-January 27, 2018: 25,000 Career Points
+January 27, 2018: Scored 25,000 career points

-On January 27, 2018, Carmelo Anthony became the 21st NBA player to score 25,000 career points.
+On January 27, 2018, Carmelo Anthony became the 21st NBA player to reach 25,000 career points.
+He also had 1,693 playoff points at the time.

-On March 19, 2018, Carmelo Anthony passed Reggie Miller into 19th place in the NBA career scoring ladder.
+On March 19, 2018, in a 132–125 victory over the Toronto Raptors, Carmelo Anthony scored 15 points, bringing his career total to 25,289, thus surpassing Reggie Miller for 19th place on the NBA career scoring ladder.

-July 25, 2018: Traded to Atlanta Hawks
+July 25, 2018: Traded to the Atlanta Hawks

 August 13, 2018: Signed with the Houston Rockets

-November 8, 2018, marked Carmelo Anthony's last NBA game before signing with the Portland Trail Blazers on November 19, 2019.
+November 8, 2018: Carmelo Anthony's last NBA game before signing with the Portland Trail Blazers

-December 2018: Reconciled With La La
+December 2018: Reconciliation with La La

-2018: Thirteen Shoes Released in Melo Line
+2018: Thirteen Shoes in the Melo Line

 As of 2018, thirteen shoes have been released in the Melo line.